International

 Industrial leadership and societal challenges

 These results only show a fraction of the European activity that takes place in the CNRS chemistry laboratories.
-Effectively, many of the projects financed by Europe involve lecturers from INC laboratories, but these are not considered here, as no statistical data is available.
+Effectively, many of the projects financed by Europe involve lecturers from CNRS Chemistry laboratories, but these are not considered here, as no statistical data is available.

-The CNRS Institute of Chemistry (INC) aims to conduct research in chemistry at the highest international level around extremely competitive topics, mainly related to energy, materials, health and the environment.
+CNRS Chemistry aims to conduct research in chemistry at the highest international level around extremely competitive topics, mainly related to energy, materials, health and the environment.
 To that end, it initiates different forms of collaborations with large academic institutions or emblematic industrial groups from certain countries.

 An international presence around competitive themes